alien4cloud/alien4cloud.github.io/documentation/1.1.0/admin_guide/advanced_configuration.markdown

   prefix_max_expansions: 10
 {% endhighlight %}

-* In the _elasticsearch.yml_ make sure that the cluster name is well defined (should be the same than the cluster).
+* In the *`elasticsearch.yml`* make sure that the cluster name is well defined (should be the same than the cluster).

 {% highlight yaml %}
 cluster.name: escluster
 {% endhighlight %}

+## Configure a remote Elastic Search with replication

+In this mode, the Elastic Search cluster has more than one node (cluster with replication).
+Assuming we have a cluster of two nodes:

+* In the *`alien4cloud-config.yml`* file, edit the elasticSearch section and add all hosts in your cluster.

+{%highlight yaml%}
+# a comma separated list of host:port couples
+hosts: <host_1_ip>:<port_1>,<host_2_ip>:<port_2>
+{%endhighlight%}

+* In the *`elasticsearch.yml`* make sure to set the proper number of replicats and the hosts in the cluster .
+Assuming we are on the *host_1* Configuration:
+{%highlight yaml%}
+# Set the number of shards:
+index.number_of_shards: 1

+# Set the number of replicas:
+index.number_of_replicas: 1

+# 2. Configure an initial list of master nodes in the cluster
+#    to perform discovery when new nodes (master or data) are started:
+discovery.zen.ping.unicast.hosts: ["localhost", <host_2_ip>]
+{%endhighlight%}

 # Directories configuration

 ALIEN 4 Cloud store various files on the hard drive.
-Cloud Service archives, Artifacts overriden in the topologies, plugins archives etc. Directories can be configured in the _alien4cloud-config.yml_ file.
+Cloud Service archives, Artifacts overriden in the topologies, plugins archives etc. Directories can be configured in the *`alien4cloud-config.yml`* file.

 By default, ALIEN 4 Cloud stores data in the user home directory in a .alien folder.